djalbat/occam-parsers/README.md

                           |            |            |            |
                     a[letter](0) b[letter](2) c[letter](4) d[letter](6)

 Note the presence of the `!` operator for the `aab` rule part in the BNF, making it look ahead.
-Without it, the string will not be parsed because the `aab` rule's first definition "a" parses the first "a" character of the string but does not permit the rule specified by the next part to parse the remainder, expecting as it does a "c" character.
-With look ahead, each definition of the `aab` rule is parsed until one is found that does permit the next part to parse the remainder of the string.
-In this case the second definition works and the `cccd` rule can continue.
-Note that in this case the second of the `cccd` rule's definitions is parsed.
-This is not because of look ahead, but because the first definition "c" "c" simply will not parse that part of the string that remains.
+Without it, the string will not be parsed because the `aab` rule's first definition parses the first "a" character of the string but does not permit the rule specified by the next part, namely the `cccd` rule, to parse the remainder.
+With look ahead, each definition of the `aab` rule is tried until one is found that does permit the next part to continue.
+In this case the second definition of the first rule permits the second `cccd` rule to continue.
+Note also that the second of the `cccd` rule's definitions is the one that is utilised.
+This is not because of look ahead, but because the first definition "c" "c" simply will not parse that part of the string that remains to it.

 ## Building